Ianmcmill/Skeleton3dMods/README.md

 # Skeleton3dMods
-Modded files of the awesome Skeleton3d
+Redesigned parts of the awesome Skeleton3d printer to fit my needs of a 17.5x17.5cm print bed.